 Some events are burned into our collective memory even decades after they happened, the assassination of JFK, the Challenger explosion, 9/11/01 are all those types of events.
-For those who are old enough to remember February 3, 1959, the event that day is singed in their memory and will always be known as “The Day The Music Died.”
+For those who are old enough to remember February 3, 1959, that day is scorched in their memory and will always be known as “The Day The Music Died.”

 “The Winter Dance Party Tour” was planned to cover 24 cities in a short 3-week time frame (January 23 – February 15), they were traveling by bus.
 But, the tour bus developed heating problems.
 It was so cold on board that reportedly one of the drummers developed frostbite riding in it.
 When they arrived at the Surf Ballroom in Clear Lake, Iowa, they were sick and tired of the cold bus.
 So Buddy Holly chartered a plane for himself and his guys, which turned out to be a tragic mistake.
 The press said the concert was magical as the fans went wild over the performers.

-Jiles Perry Richardson, age 28, AKA The Big Bopper had his start as a hilarious and energetic radio DJ and was famous for “Chantilly Lace” – the third most played radio song of 1958.
+Jiles Perry Richardson, age 28, AKA The Big Bopper, had his start as a hilarious and energetic radio D.J. and was famous for “Chantilly Lace” – the third most-played radio song of 1958.
 The Big Bopper wasn’t supposed to be on the plane.
-He was sick with the flu so he asked Buddy Holly’s bassist if he would allow him to replace him the plane so he could rest and have time to see a doctor once they landed.
-That bassist became a superstar in his own right; Waylon Jennings.
+He was sick with the flu, so he asked Buddy Holly’s bassist if he would allow him to replace him the flight so he could rest and have time to see a doctor once they landed.
+That bassist became a superstar in his own right, Waylon Jennings.
 His life was saved because he agreed to help out a sick friend.

 When Holly learned that Jennings wasn’t going to fly, he said, “Well, I hope your old bus freezes up.”
 Jennings responded, “Well, I hope your plane crashes.”
 This friendly banter of friends would haunt Jennings for years.

-Buddy Holly, age 22 was not only one of the founding fathers of Rock N Roll, but he was also Rock’s first major superstar (and that after only 18 months in the business).
-Decca Records originally told Holly he wasn’t quite good enough when they first signed him.
+Buddy Holly, age 22, was not only one of the founding fathers of Rock N Roll, but he was also Rock’s first significant superstar (and that after only 18 months in the business).
+Decca Records initially told Holly he wasn’t quite good enough when they first signed him.
 They directed him to go back home to Texas and practice.
 He did and brought back the classic, “That’ll Be The Day’.
 Buddy Holly and the Crickets brought such classics as “Peggy Sue” to the world.

 In 1988, Buddy Holly fan Ken Paquette built a monument to the singers, from stainless steel, and placed it at the crash site where the current owners of the land also planted four trees in memory of the victims.